SpikeTheSpaceCowboy/starbound-tools/README.md

     2a.
 Timed bans (Eg. 1 hr, 24 hrs, Permanently, etc.)
   3. Develop Graphical User Interface for ease of use.
   4. (Complete) xChat Log
+  5. Config file for easy user entry of starbound install path.